 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This urban fantasy is a paperback edition that was published by Berkley on September 3, 2013 and has 409 pages.
+urban fantasy that was published by Berkley on September 3, 2013 and has 409 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Midnight Promises, Death Magic, Tied with a Bow, Mortal Ties, Unbinding, Mind Magic, Dragon Spawn,

 Tenth in the World of the Lupi urban fantasy series revolving around Lily Yu and Rule Turner.
 Based in San Diego, it takes place three months after Mortal Ties, 9.

 It’s a mystery right off the bat as a little girl becomes dazed and confused at the restaurant.
 A confusion that simply becomes more and more horrifying with each step deeper into the story as Sam learns more and more about what afflicts all those affected by the, well, the virus is all I can think to call it.
 It’s the Twilight Zone in text with the threat of being torn out of time looming over everyone.

 What’s with this “mysterious” stranger and the encounter that happens well before the inciting incident in which it is supposed to have occurred?
 I suspect it’s meant to confuse and keep us in suspense, and it certainly does just that.
 Just not for the right reasons.